pauldlynch/eqguide/guides/heroic-characters/index.md

 Your first task after updating your equipment, should be to review your active AAs and set up the hotbars to your liking.
 This will take some time unless you have already played that class to a higher level than 85.
 Next, select spells for your spell sets.

-Your mercenary will already be updated to level 85, but you may need to rehire to select a different mercenary type.
+Your mercenary will already be updated to level 85, but you may want to rehire to select a different mercenary type.

 Finding Your Feet
 -----------------

 If you haven't played for a long while, back up and roll a new character (not heroic!) to run through the Gloomingdeep tutorial, and you may also want to try out your heroic character in a much lower level zone.
 Try some of the Hero's Journey zones and quests if you haven't already done them: [Jonas Dagmire's Skeletal Hand](/eqguide/guides/jonas-dagmires-skeletal-hand) augment quest is a good one that should be easy for you to complete with a decent reward.

 Once you are ready to move ahead, your first priority should be to upgrade your mercenaries to journeyman tier 5.
 This involves completing a quest in Feerrott the Dream.
 If you zone in to the Feerrott via the Oggok stone in the Plane of Knowledge, you are given the option of going to the low level zone, or to Feerrott the Dream.
 Your zone in point is very close to Investigator Drolmer, who gives out the quest [No Heroism Without Fear](http://hot.eqresource.com/noheroismwithoutfear.php), which opens up the journeyman tier 5 mercenaries to you (if you have an All Access account).
 This can be completed with a mercenary, probably by most classes (I have done it with an enchanter and with a bard, each with a healer mercenary); failing that, a simple duo with mercenaries should be sufficient.
-This quest is only be available to heroic characters.
+This quest is available to all characters.

+The normal mobs in the Feerrott can be quite hard for a newly minted heroic character, although the Drolmer mercenary quest involves only weak mobs, and so should be possible for anyone solo, even with a J1 mercenary.
+Close to the zone in, there are a reasonably large number of weak snakes; or you could find your way to the House of Thule zone, and work on the kill quests there, as the mobs in the courtyard seem easier than Feerrott mobs.

 Now Get Started
 ---------------

 Several quests in the Feerrott contribute to the "Partisan of the Feerrott" achievement, and these should reward augments to heroic characters; a group may be needed.
-The quests for the mercenary achievement are also worth doing, but may not reward the special heroic augments.
-You will need to complete the Feerrott partisan series to buy rank II spells for 89 and 90.
+The quests for the mercenary achievement are also worth doing, which also reward the special heroic augments.
+You will need to complete the Feerrott partisan series to gain enough faction to buy rank II spells for 89 and 90, although these are now available in the Plane of Knowledge Library.

 These quests are given by Rupkerr and Dark Alchemist Illian: